Wound Recovery Support with Nutrition

 In general, maintaining a balanced diet with sufficient nutrient intake can help wound healing.
 However, individuals with low cell regeneration ability, such as the elderly and those with protein deficiency, may take a little longer to recover fully.

-Vitamin A increases the number of white blood cells, stimulating collagen synthesis and therefore speeding up the healing.
+Vitamin A increases the number of white blood cells, stimulating collagen synthesis and therefore speeding up the healing process.
 Vitamin A is commonly found in milk, cheese, and eggs.
 Vegetables, such as carrots, broccoli, and kale, are also rich in beta-carotene, which can be transformed to vitamin A.

 Adequate vitamin C intake can not only help strengthen the healing wound, but also reduce your risk of inflammation and infection.
 According to the National Institutes of Health of the United States, every adult male and female should have 90mg and 75mg of vitamin C every day, respectively.
 Fruits and vegetables are the best sources of vitamin C, such as kiwi, guava, bell pepper, broccoli, and kale.

 Protein is essential for maintaining and repairing your body tissue.
-Low protein levels will cause a decrease in collagen development; and this can slow down the wound healing process, or even lead to inflammation.
+Low protein levels may cause a decrease in collagen development which can slow down wound healing or lead to inflammation.
 As such, maintaining a good protein intake can help during your recovery.
 Sources of protein include red and white meats, fish, eggs, liver, dairy products (milk, cheese, and yoghurt), soybeans, legumes, nuts, and seeds.

 Iron is a mineral that provides oxygen to the site of the wound; therefore, iron (hemoglobin) deficiency can impair healing.
 Iron deficiency can also result in impaired collagen production.
 According to the Health Sciences Authority, an average male should have 10mg of iron and an average female should have 18mg of iron daily.
 You can get iron from dark leafy vegetables, eggs, fish, red meat, dried fruits and nuts.